-To take yourself out of your relaxing place in a gradual manner, simply count up slowly from one to ten, on reaching the number eight, open your eyes, and at the number 10, you will be fully awake and alert.
+To take yourself out of your relaxing place in a gradual manner, count up slowly from one to ten, on reaching the number eight, open your eyes, and at the number 10, you will be fully awake and alert.
 As you stand up, have a stretch and notice how good you feel.

-A number of people involved in sports psychology believe that meditation can be useful in getting maximum performance from an athlete (Syer & Connolly, 1984).
-Engaging in meditation helps reduce stress before an event and with experience, the athlete can learn to relax different muscle groups and appreciate subtle differences in muscle tension.
+Some people involved in sports psychology believe that meditation can help get maximum performance from an athlete (Syer & Connolly, 1984).
+Engaging in meditation helps reduce stress before an event, and with experience, the athlete can learn to relax different muscle groups and appreciate subtle differences in muscle tension.
 The technique includes the following steps:

 Try to practice a relaxation technique once a day.
 Maintain a passive attitude, permit relaxation to occur at its own pace and expect other thoughts.
 When distracting thoughts arise, return your concentration to your breathing.